godotengine/godot-docs/classes/class_textserverextension.rst

 - :ref:`bool<class_bool>` **_font_is_force_autohinter** **(** :ref:`RID<class_RID>` font_rid **)** |virtual| |const|

-Returns ``true`` if auto-hinting is supported and preffered over font built-in hinting.
+Returns ``true`` if auto-hinting is supported and preferred over font built-in hinting.
 Used by dynamic fonts only.

 ----